Contact Info

 Select heading offset

-The heading offset switch allows you to correct for a RTK heading sensor which is placed 90, 180 or 270 degrees relative to the north.
-When this offset has been set, it will simply be added to the measured heading.
-When a RTK heading sensor is mounted correctly, or not used, you should set this value to "Do not apply heading offset".
+The heading offset switch allows you to correct for an RTK heading sensor placed 90, 180, or 270 degrees relative to the north.
+Once this offset is set, it will simply be added to the measured heading.
+When an RTK heading sensor is mounted correctly or not used, you should set this value to 'Do not apply heading offset'.

 Select the Preferences... option from the Options menu.